evebputh/NEU20005-Project/README.md

-Sound Induced Flash Program code json file
+Sound Induced Flash Program

-Created by Evelina Babu
+Code by Evelina Babu

-Contact creator to use

-The file can be opened in lab.js
+The json file can be opened in lab.js